CybersecurityForDemocracy/tiktok-library/README.md

 - Long running queries are automatically split into smaller 28 days chunks.
 This is to avoid the 30 day limit on the TikTok API.
 - The library automatically manages the access token and refreshes it when needed.
 - TikTok research API quota is 1000 requests per day (https://developers.tiktok.com/doc/research-api-faq).
 When the API indicates that limit has been reached this library will retry (see `--rate-limit-wait-strategy` flag for available strategies) until quota limit resets and continue collection.
+- `TikTokApiClient` provides a high-level interface for querying TikTok Research API and handling API pagination (ie requesting results from API until API indicates query results have been completely delivered).
+Client provides an iterator (`api_results_iter`) which yields each parsed API response, or `fetch_all` which returns all results in one object.
 - Database
     - All "Crawls" (really each request to the API) are stored in a seperate table `crawl` and the data itself in `video`.
     - Mapping of video <-> crawl is stored in `videos_to_crawls`.